European stocks tumble as investors shun risk, BASF hit by profit warning

 French retail, hotel, and transport stocks tumbled anew after a fourth weekend of “yellow vest” protests which are disrupting the economy.

-British energy utilities Centrica (CNA.L) and SSE (SSE.L) both fell around 3 percent as investors held their breath ahead of a crucial vote on Brexit on Tuesday.
+British energy utilities Centrica and SSE both fell around 3 percent as investors held their breath ahead of a crucial vote on Brexit on Tuesday.

-Housebuilders Berkeley Group (BKGH.L), Persimmon (PSN.L), Taylor Wimpey (TW.L) and Barratt Development (BDEV.L) fell 1.5 to 2.5 percent as nerves built and Peel Hunt cut its ratings.
+Housebuilders Berkeley Group, Persimmon, Taylor Wimpey and Barratt Development fell 1.5 to 2.5 percent as nerves built and Peel Hunt cut its ratings.

-Outside large-cap moves, shares in Interserve (IRV.L) plunged 71 percent after the embattled British outsourcer said it was in talks with its debt holders and considering converting debt to equity.
+Outside large-cap moves, shares in Interserve plunged 71 percent after the embattled British outsourcer said it was in talks with its debt holders and considering converting debt to equity.
+(Reporting by Helen Reid; editing by Danilo Masoni)